sparkflows/sparkflows-docs/docs/user-guide/web-app/adding-stages/index.rst

 - You can rearrange the stages by dragging and dropping.
-- You can EDIT, VIEW and REMOVE stages.
+- You can EDIT, VIEW, and REMOVE stages.
 - Can also RENAME the stage name.

-Below are examples for adding various Stages
+Below are the examples for adding various Stages

 .. toctree::
    :maxdepth: 2